 Say you are a leader who is faced with a conflict between two people who report to you.
 Juan says Shawna undermines his decisions on projects they share; Shawna says Juan never makes decisions but just hedges all the time, leaving her to manage the difficult issues.
 In a simple world, you could either decide one of them was good and the other bad (and tell them so) or you could separate them so that they no longer shared work.
 Alas, in a complex world, even if you did believe that one was right and one was wrong, you probably be fooling yourself if you believed that simply telling Shawna to not undermine Juan’s decisions would fundamentally change her behaviour.
 And the more complex your work is, the more difficult it is to segment cleanly so that Shawna and Juan never need to work together.

 If you had a socialised form of mind (and odds are you do have at least partially a socialised mind, because most studies show more than 50% of adults have at least one foot in this sensemaking system), this conflict may look like something with a Right answer and you might agonize over trying to find out what that Right answer might be.
 With this form of mind, your clues are likely to come from outside you, so you might check with experts or rely on key management theories.
-At this stage in your own sensemaking, it’s hard for you to transfer from one context to the next, so you might struggle to find exactly the right case example to give you guidance.
+At this stage in your own sensemaking, it’s hard for you to transfer from one context to the next, so you might struggle to find exactly the right case study to give you guidance.
 Once you’ve decided what to do, you’ll probably expect that the Right answer will lead to the Right outcome and you might be surprised that the fairly simple sanction, reward or reorganization approach you’ve taken didn’t work well.
 You might even try the same approach again, harder, because 1) you don’t really understand why it went wrong and 2) you don’t really have a suite of additional choices anyway.

 If you had a self-authored form of mind (and you might be on your way to this world though less than 30% of adults have fully arrived here), this conflict might be something you’d have to scan your own values and principles about.
 You’d be able to draw from a wide variety of internal resources about this, checking to see what other situations (either from your own experience or from anything you’ve heard or read about) had anything in common with this one.
 Instead of deploying a single solution and expecting it to work, your more nuanced understanding of the world would let you cobble together a series of solutions, all aligned with your own self-authored values and principles.
 If one approach doesn’t work, you can create another, and then another—all stemming from the same basic understanding of the situation.
 You might feel very stuck if your own principles compete on this issue.